geoschem/geos-chem-shared-docs/supplemental-guides/coards-guide.rst

 that contain information about a netCDF file, as opposed to information about an individual data array.

-From our example in the :ref:`Examine the conteents of a netCDF file
+From our example in the :ref:`Examine the contents of a netCDF file
 <ncguide-examine-contents>`, the output from :command:`ncdump` showed
 that our sample netCDF file has several global attributes: